Chicago Shakespeare Theater education internship

 Find out more about the company on their website

 About the internship

-The Education Department has a permanent staff of three, working closely with many of the 65-person staff of the Theater for various inter-departmental efforts.
+The Education Department has a permanent staff of three, working closely with many of the 75-person staff of the Theater for various inter-departmental efforts.
 The Education Intern will work to support the department’s efforts; prospective responsibilities are outlined below.

 Responsibilities will be determined based on the needs of the organization, the timing of the internship, and the strengths and interests of the successful applicant.
 These may include:

 Acting as a liaison for a summer partnership with Chicago Children’s Museum, in conjunction with CST’s summer family musical

 Researching, writing and editing teaching resources, including essays and teaching activities corresponding to our upcoming season’s productions

 Internet research for production-related information and education programming updates from a variety of sources